 Windows Phone 8 will include new Office 2013-based Office apps.

 Windows Phone 8 will include device manageability capabilities that exceed what’s possible with just Exchange ActiveSync (EAS).
 I assume and expect that this will be the same management functionality that Microsoft is building for Windows RT.
+If you need help with the repair of a similar device, see here the mobile phone repairs – Pro Phone Repairs of Albuquerque shop and ask them some help.

 And it will support side-loading of line of business (LOB) apps, meaning that enterprises will be able to deploy apps to Windows Phone securely, just as they can now for iOS and Android.
 (Microsoft will build support for this into its Windows Intune PC and device management service.)